lebretou/Gesture-Nauts/README.md

 ### Reflections

 Our project ultimately turned out to be ok and our model works as expected.
-It can generate captions that are acceptable and coherent although not being perfect.
+It can classify gestures that are acceptable and coherent although not being perfect.

 Current issues: